thomnico/kitt-ai-monorepo/apps/android/ui-prompts/cline-android.md

 - Custom button colors and labels
 - Theme switching capabilities

+### Analysis Guidelines
+- **Respect .gitignore Exclusions:** When analyzing the repository for code, documentation, or any other purpose, all tools and processes must respect the exclusions defined in the .gitignore files at the root and in subdirectories.
+This ensures that temporary, system-generated, or otherwise irrelevant files (such as .DS_Store) are not considered during analysis or included in any automated processes.

 This implementation provides a complete KITT K2000 interface with all requested features including the 6 side buttons, oscillating scanner lights, and real-time audio spectrum visualization.